Exploring Idea Generation and Visual Literacy through Sketchbooks

 Exploring Idea Generation and Visual Literacy through sketchbooks

 This course is for any high school student that wishes to get a better understanding of how to develop ideas and how to communicate them visually.
 This course is designed to work for a range of levels.
-You can take this course as more of an intro to art and stick to working to getting a basic understanding of how the elements and principals of art are used to communicate, and explore some new ways to develop ideas in your sketchbook.
-OR, you can choose to take what you already know about creating images, and push it even farther.
+You can take this course as more of an intro to art and stick to working to getting a basic understanding of how the elements and principles of art are used to communicate and explore some new ways to develop ideas in your sketchbook.
+OR, you can choose to take what you already know about creating images, and push it even further.
 It’s also a great course for students that love art, and want to further develop their skills and ability to communicate.

 Think of art as a new language to learn and explore.
 Colors, shapes, and lines, all carry meaning.

 The basic definition of visual literacy is the ability to read, write and create visual images.
-Visual literacy is about language, communication and interaction.
-Visual media is a linguistic tool with which we communicate, exchange ideas and navigate our complex world.
+Visual literacy is about language, communication, and interaction.
+Visual media is a linguistic tool with which we communicate, exchange ideas, and navigate our complex world.

-This course is six weeks.
+This course is for six weeks.
 Each week students will learn a new concept or practice and explore/apply it in their sketchbook.
 Course content will be delivered via pre-recorded videos that students can access at any time and written content.

 Each week there will be an intro video lesson ( around 30 mins)

-A sketchbook warm up lesson ( 10 mins)
+A sketchbook warm-up lesson ( 10 mins)

-An activity to explore in your sketchbook ( anywhere from 2-3 hours) There is a big range here as so much depends on the students style, how much time they want to push and explore, and the pace that they work at.
+An activity to explore in your sketchbook ( anywhere from 2-3 hours) There is a big range here as so much depends on the student's style, how much time they want to push and explore, and the pace that they work at.

 Live call, also recorded ( 30 mins)